A survey and taxonomy of loss functions in machine learning: Regression losses

 All the losses considered for the regression task are based on functions of the residuals, i.e. the difference between the observed value $y$ and the predicted value $f(\vec{x})$.
 In the following, let $f(\vec{x}_i)$ be the outcome of the prediction over $\vec{x}_i$, and $y$ be the ground truth of the $i^{th}$ variable of interest.

 As highlighted by Fig.~\ref{fig:regression_losses_focus} the Mean Bias Error ($MBE$) loss can be considered a base pillar for regression losses, characterized by many variations.
-Among them the most relevant are: Mean Absolute Error ($MAE$), Mean Squared Error ($MSE$), and Root Mean Squared Error ($RMSE$) losses.
-In this section we are also going to introduce the Huber loss and the smooth L1, which are a blend between the $MAE$ and the $MSE$.
+Among them, the most relevant are Mean Absolute Error ($MAE$), Mean Squared Error ($MSE$) and the regualarised versions ($Lasso$ and $Ridge$), and Root Mean Squared Error ($RMSE$) losses.
+In this section, we are also going to introduce the Huber loss and the smooth L1, which are a blend between the $MAE$ and the $MSE$.
 Finally, the Log-cosh and the Root Mean Squared Logarithmic Error losses are presented.